 Yes.
-Prospective students who are freshmen direct from high school who plan to attend BGSU as an art major the following academic year as a full-time student are eligible to apply for the Incoming Freshman BRAVO Award.
+Prospective students that are freshmen direct from high school who plan to attend BGSU full-time as an art major the following academic year are eligible to apply for the Incoming Freshman Talent Award.

 The Incoming Freshman Talent Award is a one-year non-renewable scholarship.
 But current students are eligible to apply for many scholarships in the School of Art, and there are Talent Awards available at every level and for every medium.
 For more information, see the Current Student Scholarship page.

 The Graphic Design program requires students to complete an internship, and the Division offers assistance to students.
 Graphic Design students intern in a variety of companies and graphic design firms.

 Digital Arts students obtain internships in a variety of settings, including companies such as Pixar and Blizzard.

 Art Education students must student-teach to graduate with a BFA degree and to be eligible to apply for licensure.

 Although the Studio and Art History divisions do not require that students complete internships, many opportunities are available for students who wish to intern.
 Studio students have obtained internships in galleries and studios across the country, and Art History students have obtained internships in galleries and museums, such as the Museum of Modern Art and the Toledo Museum of Art.

 In addition to internal resources for internships in the School of Art, BGSU students can also participate in the Falcon Internship Guarantee.